richard-to/mesop/docs/internal/vs_code_remote_container.md

 ## Open folder in container

-> It is not recommended to develop locally and on remote containers using the same folder since this may cause conflicts with Bazel.
-Instead you should clone the repository in a separate directory.

 Open VS Code, press `Cmd/Ctrl + Shift + P`, and select the `Dev Containers: Open Folder in Container...` option.
 This will create a new workspace inside a remote container.